 Templates

-You can select one of the following templates to control the look and feel of your notifications.
-Additionally, upon request a custom template can be created using JSON.
+You can use any of the following templates to control the look and feel of your notifications.
+Upon request, a custom template can be created using JSON.

 Basic Text Message